hanwen/go-mtpfs/README.md

 ## How to install

-The snippets described here should run as-is and copy-and-pastable.
+Notice: Snippets described here should run as-is and copy-and-pastable.

 ### Windows

-Note: **[Pre-built binary](https://github.com/puhitaku/mtplvcap/releases) is available!
-Follow the steps only in `Replace Nikon DSLR driver` and skip `Build in MSYS2` if you use this.**

-**Caution!
-It is required to replace the pre-installed MTP driver with libusb driver.
-Your Nikon DSLR will not be recognized as an MTP device and will not behave like before.
-I'm not responsible of any troubles regarding drivers.**
+**Important: For Windows, you have to replace a pre-installed MTP driver with a libusb driver.
+Your PC will no longer recognize the camera as an MTP device unless you re-install it manually.
+Continue with care.**

-#### Replace Nikon DSLR driver
+#### 1. Replace Nikon DSLR driver

 1. Connect your Nikon DSLR to the PC
 1. Download Zadig from [here](https://zadig.akeo.ie/) and launch it